-Keep it cool, the temperature that is.
 An important rule to live by when storing raw and refined grains is to keep them in a cool place.
-Cool temperatures mean that your whole grains will store for a longer amount of time.
+Cool temperatures mean that your whole grains will spoil slowly, .
 Certain grains require specific storage temperatures, we’ve assembled a list of where to store each grain to make it easier for you!

 -Whole Grains (quinoa, wheat berries, brown rice, millet, etc.) used at least once a month